simaofreitas22/simaofreitas22/README.md

 **🚀 About Me**
 <br>
-Third-year student pursuing a Bachelor's Degree in Web Technologies and Information Systems at ESMAD (Escola Superior de Media Artes e Design).
+Software Engineer at EVS Broadcasting Equipment.
 I am a resilient, goal-oriented, and proactive individual with a strong passion for technology and problem-solving.
 I thrive in collaborative environments, consistently focusing on delivering high-quality results while continuously expanding my technical skills and knowledge.
 ---

 **⚙️ Technical Skills**